V. Kutumba Sastry

 Vempati Kutumba Sastry (born 1950) is an Indian academic.
 He was the Vice-Chancellor of the Rashtriya Sanskrit Sansthan, for the period 2003 to 2008.
 He is the president of the International Association of Sanskrit Studies.
 He was a member of the organising committee of the fifteenth World Sanskrit Conference.
 He is a member of the governing board of the Wider Association of Vedic Studies.
-He is on the editorial board of the Indologica Taurinensia, The Journal of the International Association of Sanskrit Studies, published from Torino.
+He is on the editorial board of the Indologica Taurinensia, The Journal of the International Association of Sanskrit Studies, published from Turin.
+Government of India conferred Padma Shri Award on the eve of Republic Day in 2026.